Om-Prakash-Patra/Apnacollege-Demo/README.md

 # Apnacollege-Demo
-This is my first git repo
+This is my first git repo(OM PRAKASH PATRA)